ibm-cloud-docs/vmwaresolutions/vcenter/vc_multisite.md

   * SSO site name
   * Same DNS domain as primary instance
   * DNS and AD replication setup between the AD virtual machines on the primary and secondary instances
-  * VMware® vCenter on the secondary instances is set up with Enhanced Linked Mode (ELM) to the vCenter on the primary instance
+  * VMware vCenter on the secondary instances is set up with Enhanced Linked Mode (ELM) to the vCenter on the primary instance

 ## vCenter Server multi-site deployment
 {: #vc_multisite-deployment}

 The multi-site configuration feature uses a hub and spoke topology with a primary site and a maximum of seven secondary sites.
 A single layer of sites is supported, that is, you cannot configure subsequent sites that are linked to other secondary sites.
-You can have a total of 128 ESXi servers in a multi-site configuration across all instances.
+You can have a total of 128 VMware ESXi™ servers in a multi-site configuration across all instances.

 If your configuration requires a multi-site deployment with more than 128 ESXi servers, contact IBM Support for assistance.
 For more information, see [Contacting IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 {:note}